Antiochian/better-Spotify-recommendations/README.md

 HOW IT WORKS:
 ------------
-Everyone knows that the Spotify recommendation system is underwhelming.
+The Spotify recommendation system is extremely good, but, for my preferences, not perfect.
 The two key problems I identified with it were:
-  - It looks at your play history, and so only recommends music that is basically the same as what you already listen to
+  - It looks at your play history, and so often only recommends music that is basically the same as what you already listen to
   - It mostly recommends mainstream, popular bands you have probably already heard of

 I wanted to make an algorithm to recommend new music to me that would pull me outside of a comfort zone a little, and provide more interesting reccs, using only the Spotify API.
 The first issue is easily solved by deliberately using a "dumb" algorithm that knows nothing about the user, to avoid inadvertently pigeonholing them and introduce more variety.